bespokewd1/BespokeAgency/docs/CreateLeadGenerationFunnel.md

 - [ ] What notification channel and recipients should be configured?
 - [x] Public phone number confirmed from the shared client config: `780-263-8028`.
 - [x] Consultation booking URL confirmed: `https://calendly.com/arjiv28/30min`.
+- [x] GA4 Measurement ID confirmed as `G-5J68RT0XCR`, with property access and live Realtime collection verified.
-- [ ] What are the GA4 measurement ID, Meta Pixel ID, and required access details?
+- [ ] What is the Meta Pixel ID, and who will provide the required access?
 - [ ] Does the site already use a consent mechanism that must cover analytics and Meta tracking?
 - [x] The dedicated `1200 × 630 px` OG image has been created and approved.
 - [x] Use the dedicated `/get-more-leads/thank-you/` URL after a confirmed Frappe submission.